Syed Muzaffar Hussain

-Syed Muzaffar Hussain (born 26 August 1966) is an Indian National Congress politician from Mira Bhainder City located in Thane district who has twice served on the Legislative Council for the state of Maharashtra.
+Syed Muzaffar Hussain (born 26 August 1966) Son of Sayed Nazar Hussain & Sayed Noorzahan Hussain is an Indian National Congress politician from Mira Bhainder City located in Thane district who has twice served on the Legislative Council for the state of Maharashtra.
 He was elected as Corporator to the Mira-Bhayander Municipal Council in 1991.
 He served as First Deputy Mayor of Mira Bhayandar City when Municipal Corporation was formed.
 He is currently Parliamentary Board Member of Maharashtra Pradesh Congress Committee.
 Known for his oratory skills he has won Best Parliamentarian, Best Speaker Award by President of India Smt.
 Pratibatai Patil.

 Hussain is an agriculturist, a philanthropist, Real Estate Developer and a businessman by profession, and has helped fund construction of many projects in the district of Thane that have included parks and hospitals, cremation and burial grounds.
 He was initially elected to the legislative council first in 2004, where he served until 2009 and later from 2010 to 2016.
 He is Former Youth Congress President of Maharashtra.